angular/angular/docs/GITHUB_PROCESS.md

 ## What if I want to implement the feature to help the Angular team?

-Often implementing the feature as an separate package is a better option.
+Often implementing the feature as a separate package is a better option.
 Building an external package rather than including the functionality in Angular helps with:

 - Keeping the framework's runtime smaller and simpler